Aquatica, SeaWorld's Water Park

 It consists of a pair of clear acrylic tubes that swimsuit clad guests will slide down through a pool inhabited by black and white Commerson’s dolphins, giving the impression of flying under water.

-Though you will not be able to touch the dolphins (unlike at Discovery Cove) you will get very close to them.
+Though you are not be able to touch the dolphins (unlike at Discovery Cove) you get very close to them.

 The Commerson’s dolphins look a bit like a miniature killer whales and are smaller than the more familiar bottlenose dolphins more usually associated with theme parks.
 They are very agile and will often jump out of the water.